intelliware-coe-microservices/moleculer-petstore-lab/README.md

 The lab will involve building a subset of the endpoints for the petstore api.
 The swagger definition can be found at [https://petstore3.swagger.io/](https://petstore3.swagger.io/).
 - [Rest and Event Handling](modules/rest-and-event-handling.md)
+- Persistence
+- Deployment and Resilience
+- Security

 This is a [Moleculer](https://moleculer.services/)-based microservices project.
 Generated with the [Moleculer CLI](https://moleculer.services/docs/0.14/moleculer-cli.html).